 Yes, it might be a problem.
 You will leave Thailand and your passport will be stamped on exit and re-entry.
 If you are from a country that is granted a visa on arrival then this is no problem.

-Will we set foot on Burma/Myanmar during the trip?
+Will we set foot in Myanmar during the trip?

 Apart from a short stop in Kawthaung for immigration control, all of your time will be spent around the waters of the amazing Mergui Archipelago.
 The terms of your entry permit are restricted to just visiting and diving this region.